GoogleCloudPlatform/PerfKitBenchmarker/README.md

   - `openjdk-7-jre`: [GPL v2 with the Classpath Exception](http://openjdk.java.net/legal/gplv2+ce.html)

-[CoreMark](http://www.eembc.org/coremark/) setup cannot be automated.
-EEMBC requires users to agree with their terms and conditions, and PerfKit
-Benchmarker users must manually download the CoreMark tarball from their website and save it under the `perfkitbenchmarker/data` folder (e.g. `~/PerfKitBenchmarker/perfkitbenchmarker/data/coremark_v1.0.tgz`)

 [SPEC CPU2006](https://www.spec.org/cpu2006/) benchmark setup cannot be automated.
 SPEC requires that users purchase a license and agree with their terms and conditions.
 PerfKit Benchmarker users must manually download